-Note: When using a central RDBMS database as the backend data store for FioranoMQ, ensure that an RDBMS based destination is used.
-By default, FioranoMQ creates 'primaryRDBMSTopic' during startup (if the RDBMS database is enabled) which can be used for this purpose.
+Note: When using a central RDBMS Database as the backend data store for FioranoMQ, please ensure that an RDBMS based destination is used.
+FioranoMQ by default creates primaryRDBMSTopic during startup (if the RDBMS Database is enabled) which can be used for this purpose.
 Alternatively, another RDBMS based topic can be created through the Admin GUI.

-- 4. To publish a message, type a string through the console and press enter.
-These messages are received by the subscriber, which prints the text on the console. - 5.
-Now, shutdown the Primary Server using the shutdown script. - 6.
-The Secondary Server initiates its startup sequence within the HA. ping\interval as set in Fiorano Studio. - 7.
-If another message is published before the Backup Server completes its start up, the message is not delivered to the subscriber immediately. - 8.
-As soon as the Secondary Server starts up, the durable subscriber's connection is reestablished, and any pending messages are delivered.
+- 4. A message can be published by typing a String through the console and pressing enter.
+These messages are received by the Subscriber which prints the text on the console. - 5.
+Now, shutdown the Primary server by using the shutdown script. - 6.
+The Secondary server initiates its startup sequence within the ha.ping_interval as set in Fiorano Studio. - 7.
+If another message is published before the backup server completes its start up, the message is not delivered to the subscriber immediately. - 8.
+As soon as the Secondary server starts up, the durable subscriber's connection is reestablished and all the pending messages are delivered.